I used to be one of those moms. I used to think I knew why kids did what they did. Especially preschool-aged children who have a fit.

 She’s got a “redhead’s temper.”

 I’ve heard all of these.
-On one particular day when Strawberry was being a bit mean, one mom even explained that she does not have that problem with her little one because she is always firm with her.
+On one particular day when my preschooler was being a bit mean, one mom even explained that she does not have that problem with her little one because she is always firm with her.
 Her daughter knows she cannot act out because Mom trained her young.

 I will say that my first born was a child like that.
+Most children can't not act that way, no matter the upbringing.
+They still need to learn through the preschool years and beyond.

-I also feel I must admit that I feel embarrassed by my second child’s behavior sometimes.
+I also feel I must admit that I felt embarrassed by my second child’s behavior sometimes.
 I know she’s full of spunk, sometimes positive and sometimes mean and negative.
 But I also know that spunk is a good thing when one learns to control it.
 I honestly feel badly that I feel embarrassed.
 As the rest of this post shows, I believe helping little ones learn to control their big emotions is an essential and completely normal part of growing up.

 Also, a disclaimer: I’m not a medical professional.
 All opinions are my own from years of parenting.
 Here are some books I’ve also loved (links to my book reviews on my blog) that have influenced my views as I have navigated parenting.

-Learning to Communicate
+Learning to Communicate Big Emotions

 Babies can only cry and scream.
 They are still looking for the words that will help them express themselves.
 We don’t look at a sad, crying baby and say “oh, she’s just crying for attention.”
 The sad baby does not care about the attention she is attracting (although she’ll quickly learn that this is a way to communicate).
 Rather, she is crying because she does not know how else to express the deep sadness or pain she feels.
 Maybe she is sad because she has a sore bum.
 Maybe her tummy is empty.
 Maybe she is sad and disappointed that Mommy did not pick her up and Aunt Claire did.
 The end result is, yes, attention.
 But she does not cry for that reason.
 Something else is probably going on.

-When a preschooler bursts into tears, often she too is doing so because she does not know how else to express the deep sadness that is overwhelming her.
+When a preschooler bursts into tears, often she too is doing so because she doesn't know how else to express the deep sadness that is overwhelming her.
 Maybe she is sad because I gave her the green cup instead of the red cup.
 Maybe she is sad because her body aches with exhaustion and she really wants to do play.
 Maybe she is sad because she knows the dimming light outside means bedtime is coming soon.
 Maybe she cries because she thought of a story she read last week.
 Maybe she is sad because she imagined walking down the stairs instead of going down the elevator.
 (And I just pulled her onto the elevator.)

 It’s true, a preschooler has words that she could use instead of crying.
 She could say, “Could I please have the red cup?
 I love it so much more than the green cup!”
 She could say, “I feel sad now because I see the sun going down and I know that means I’ll have to go to sleep soon.”
 But preschool children are still learning language.
 Many of the explanations require figuring out cause and effect.
 I feel sad because…